Welcome to Faith Fest Owensboro

 Faith Fest 2018--Our 8th Year!
 (Nov 2-18)

 Visit FAITH FEST 2018 WEB PAGE for full schedule

 Faith Fest Owensboro began in 2011 by the work of the Owensboro-Daviess County Ministerial Association (ODCMA) as 'A Celebration of the Many Religions in Our Area' with the purpose to nuture Owensboro as a compasionate community.

 Faith Fest is an interfaith event including several local faith communities.
-Participants have included the following: Bahai, Buddhist, Christian, Earth-based, Hindu, Humanist, Jain, Jewish, Muslim, and Pagan.
+Participants have included the following: Bahai, Buddhist, Christian, Earth-based, Hindu, Humanist, Jain, Jewish, Muslim, Pagan, and Sikh

 Why Faith Fest Owensboro?

 This series of events provides the opportunity to learn about world religions right here at home.
 However, this learning about world religions and various 'flavors' of Christianity, is not just informational.

 We are meeting each other in our own faith homes.
 We are viewing each other's books and art.
 We are sharing things that are dear to us without trying to proselytize.
 Faith Fest provides an opportunity to grow in appreciation of other faiths and our own through the eyes of practitioners.
 Faith Fest is an experience of living Traditions.

 As we get to know each other and understand each other trust is built so that when we disagree, we can still see each other as friends.
 Hopefully, understanding and trust will lead to further collaboration and the building of a more compassionate community.

 Interfaith dialog seeks common ground yet acknowledges differences.
 It recognizes differences really do matter, but need not block the growth of a compassionate society.